-Any climate change should not increase regulatory or economic burden, particularly for small businesses, agricultural producers, or the community banks that serve them.
+Climate change programs should not increase regulatory or economic burdens, particularly for small businesses, agricultural producers, or the community banks that serve them.

-The new Farm Bill will continue through September 30, 2023.
-The legislation has important provisions related to commodities, dairy, crop insurance, conservation, credit, rural development, and other important titles.
-The bill provides lenders and farm customers a long-term policy framework for business and planning purposes.
+Farm bill provisions are intended, in part, to provide lenders and farm customers a long-term policy framework for business and planning purposes.
 Farm Bill money circulates through the farm sector in America’s rural communities strengthening rural economies and boosting employment and economic activity.

 ICBA is closely monitoring all aspects of the new bill’s implementation to ensure community bank interests are understood and adopted to protect these programs during the life of the bill from miscellaneous legislation targeting crop insurance for budget cuts.

-The new hemp program should ensure community banks’ ability to finance hemp growers and related businesses that utilize hemp for commercial products such as CBD oils and other uses once a hemp market becomes established.
+The introduction of a new hemp program should ensure community banks’ ability to finance hemp growers and related businesses that utilize hemp for commercial products such as CBD oils and other uses once a hemp market becomes established.
 Crop insurance has also been added for hemp producers.
 ICBA has encouraged expeditious approval of state plans that will allow hemp production.
-Likewise, the Farm Bill creates insurance-style coverages for dairy producers.
-USDA should provide necessary educational materials for producers, lenders, and interested stakeholders.
+Likewise, the current farm bill created insurance-style coverages for dairy producers.
+USDA should continue providing necessary educational materials for producers, lenders, and interested stakeholders.

-The Farm Bill made several key changes for rural development programs.
+Rural Development Loans.
+The 2018 farm bill made several key changes for rural development programs.
 Congress increased population limits for three USDA rural development programs to communities of 50,000 or less.
 These three programs are the Community Facilities, Water and Waste Management, and Broadband programs.

 These programs will have a zero-subsidy rate, meaning they will not be tied to Congressional appropriations, possibly providing a greater volume of loans from the private sector rather than relying on USDA funding.
-The Farm Bill also requires USDA to study whether to apply the zero-rate subsidy concept to the Business and Industry (B&I) program and Rural Energy for America Program (REAP).
-ICBA will closely monitor implementation of these programs to ensure community banks’ perspectives are considered.
+The farm bill also requires USDA to study whether to apply the zero-rate subsidy concept to the Business and Industry (B&I) program and Rural Energy for America Program (REAP).
+Implementation of these programs should ensure community banks’ perspectives are considered.

+Climate Change.
 ICBA believes that any policies adopted by Congress or regulators should not increase regulatory or economic burdens upon the business sector, particularly small businesses and agricultural producers, and the community banks that provide credit to these businesses and individuals.
 Rather, such efforts should incentivize all producers by providing additional payments for practices that help establish healthy soil and water on farming operations.